DavidUf11/JavaScript-REPL-game-in-Node.js/README.md

 * Fortify - Gain Strength.

 Each turn your rivals can also Battle each other or Fortify.
-Make sure you ge t to five Victories before any of them!
+Make sure you get to five Victories before any of them!